 Do I need any vaccinations or medications?

-Other than personal medication you really don’t need anything else.
+Other than personal medication and COVID-19 double vaccination you really don’t need anything else.
 You are welcome to consult a Doctor but outside of perhaps a typhoid shot you really don’t need to worry.
 Some people ask if anti-malarial medication is needed, it is not.
-There are almost no mosquitoes in the mountains and even on the orphanage malaria has not raised it’s ugly head for more than a few decades.
+While there are mosquitoes around malaria has not raised it’s ugly head for more than a few decades.
 Your call of course, some people want to be extra careful.

 Where do I apply for my visa?

 We recommend that you apply online for an E-Tourist Visa via the official Indian website: https://indianvisaonline.gov.in/evisa/tvoa.html